 How to Arrange an Art Wall Display

 Even though you now realize a hanging system will greatly facilitate the mechanics of setting up an art wall, and though you know the most powerful tricks to selecting materials for your art display wall, you may feel you still need inspiration for arranging the pieces.
-Just as Houzz.com is a great web destination for collecting home décor ideas, there are many web resources for priming your creative juices for an exciting wall arrangement.
-Pottery Barn offers several useful tips and suggestions.
+Just as Houzz.com, or Pinterest, are great web destinations for collecting home décor ideas, there are many web resources for priming your creative juices for an exciting wall arrangement.
+Pottery Barn also offers several useful tips and suggestions.

 When using a hanging system, there's no need to start with a paper template, as they suggest, you can still create any of these layouts!

 There are any number of web sites that offer templates and designs suggestions.
 Here are some great ideas for Gallery Walls shown with Room Vignettes.
-The following image is from Quick Click Design Studio.
+The following image is from Lushome.com.

 The following image is from an Etsy.com dealer, What Marvelous Things.
 It shares some great ideas for gallery walls shown with room vignettes.